Baron von Steuben and Well Regulated American Volley Fire

 Not true.

-We did a lot of that, especially in the opening days of the war, when we were losing.
+Our troops did a lot of that, especially in the opening days of the war, when we were losing.
 Such so-called “guerrilla” tactics were little more than a nuisance to the British, one of the most professional armies in the world at the time.
 Distance and logistics played a large part, as did our eventual alliance with the French, but we did not begin winning till our rag-tag army learned to fight like professionals.

 Volley Fire

-Most of my school teachers knew little of battle.
+Most of my schoolteachers knew little of battle.
 Some were WWII, Korea, and / or Vietnam vets, but many of them had stayed in college as long as possible, specifically to avoid the draft, and wound up with advanced degrees only useful in academia.

 My history teachers who fell into the latter category sneered at what they called “Gentleman’s Battles,” two armies standing in lines and firing at one another.
 That’s because they didn’t know what they didn’t know, and they tried to picture that through contemporary eyes.
 In the modern era of the rifled bore, bullets go where they are aimed, so “an army marches on its stomach”–because (as Firesign Theater pointed out) when they stand up, they get shot.

-But the “Brown Bess” and other smoothbore muskets of the Revolutionary War era were slow to load, and incredibly inaccurate.
-There was no way to predict where that non-stabilized lead ball would go at any distance.
-The only way to hit anything, or to keep up any significant volume of fire, was to fire in volleys with your comrades, then reload while those who had been behind you stepped up and fired their volleys.
+Simply put, the only way to hit anything with the smooth bore muskets used by both sides during the Revolutionary war, or to keep up any significant volume of fire, was to fire in volleys with your comrades, then reload while those who had been behind you stepped up and fired their volleys.

-Without training, shooting and reloading with 5 foot long, muzzle-loading muskets around other people would be dangerous slapstick at best.
+Without training, shooting and reloading with five foot long, muzzle-loading muskets around other people would be dangerous slapstick at best.
 At worst, it would get you and your teammates killed.
-To get the timing and critical positioning right, soldiers needed to practice close order battle drill extensively.

 A modern day close order battle drill, for a couple instead of a platoon.
 Note that the “up” defender’s knee is braced against the “fetal” defender’s shoulder, to remind him not to stand up into her field of fire while his attention may be “tunneled in” on a threat.